MicrosoftDocs/terminal/TerminalDocs/customize-settings/themes.md

 },
 ```

-Note that when Mica is enabled for the window, it is enabled under the entirety of the window, including as a backdrop for the Terminal controls in the window.
-This means that profiles which are using `opacity` without `useAcrylic` enabled will make Mica visible underneath the Terminal.
-It is not currently possible to have a unblurred transparent background for the Terminal, and a Mica background for the tabs / tab row simultaneously.
+Note that when Mica is enabled for the window it is enabled under the entirety of the window, including as a backdrop for the Terminal panes in the window.
+This means that profiles which are using `opacity` without `useAcrylic` enabled will show through to the new Mica background.
+It is not currently possible to have a unblurred transparent background for the Terminal and a Mica background for the tabs / tab row simultaneously.

 **Property name:** `useMica`